 Leveraging State-of-the-Art Technologies to Revolutionize Soft X-ray Capabilities

 In 2015, the era of multibend achromat (MBA) light sources was ushered in at Sweden’s MAX IV facility, the world’s first MBA light source.
 MAX IV is the forerunner of many MBA storage-ring-based light sources to come, including upgrades, such as DOE’s Advanced Photon Source (APS-U) just outside Chicago and the European Synchrotron Radiation Facility (ESRF-II) in France, and greenfield projects, such as Sirius in Brazil.
 Most of these projects use higher-energy electron rings than the ALS and are optimized for producing hard x-rays.

 ALS-U is an MBA-enabled upgrade of the ALS, optimized to generate nearly continuous soft x-rays with the highest coherent flux and brightness.
-To maximize the performance of the MBA-based electron storage ring, ALS-U will employ a new, concentric accumulator ring and an electron bunch-train exchange process.
-Operating at a relatively low electron beam energy of 2 GeV and a high current of 500 mA, ALS-U will produce soft x-ray beams featuring a coherent flux that is orders of magnitude higher than that of the ALS and well beyond the coherent soft x-ray flux of any storage-ring-based light source operating, under construction, or planned.
+To maximize the performance of the MBA-based electron storage ring, the upgraded ALS will employ a new, concentric accumulator ring and an electron bunch-train exchange process.
+Operating at a relatively low electron beam energy of 2 GeV and a high current of 500 mA, the upgraded ALS will produce soft x-ray beams featuring a coherent flux that is orders of magnitude higher than that of the current ALS and well beyond the coherent soft x-ray flux of any storage-ring-based light source operating, under construction, or planned.

 - Replacement of the existing triple-bend achromat storage ring with a new, high-performance storage ring based on a MBA.
 The new ring will have the same straight-section length, location, and symmetry as the original ring, which is critical for the use of the ALS’s existing beamlines.